Training Image Derivatives: Increased Accuracy and Universal Robustness: First Order

-This allows all gradients to be aligned simultaneously, regardless of their magnitude.
-Although the optimal adversarials might exploit the one with the largest magnitude, we found that any rebalancing produces worse results.
-The cost for $\mathcal{D}_{\text{mid}}$ and $\mathcal{D}_{\text{high}}$ are similar.
-All training parameters are the same as in Subsection \ref{subsec:Results}.
-Random directions are cycled through the set after each epoch.
+This forces the gradients with respect to all outputs to be aligned simultaneously, regardless of their relative magnitude.
+The costs for $\mathcal{D}_{\text{mid}}$ and $\mathcal{D}_{\text{high}}$ are analogous.
+All training parameters are the same as those in Subsection \ref{subsec:Results}.
 The cost function is

-Including the first-order term $E_{1}$ was found to be beneficial, but it adds 6 extra derivatives and it might be more computationally efficient to increase the number of epochs or network capacities instead.
-The results for the test set are shown in the first 4 columns of the Table \ref{tab:e vun 1}.
+Random directions for each input are cyclically shifted after each epoch.
+The results for the test set are shown in the first four columns of the Table \ref{tab:e vun 1}.
 The values for the training set and the remaining vulnerabilities are almost identical, so they were omitted.

-The task is much more demanding, since the networks are now forced to have a certain output in a 1681-dimensional volume, as opposed to a 6-dimensional manifold for the non-robust formulation.
-Accuracy has taken a significant hit, but it can be improved simultaneously with robustness by increasing the number of weights, adding more layers (while keeping the number of weights constant), adding new directions, decreasing the batch size, or adding more epochs.
-To demonstrate a combined effect, we train another network with $L=2048$ and two additional hidden layers of 2048 neurons each, using 84 batches with 10\% more epochs and a high-frequency term
+The task is more demanding, as the networks must produce a specific output in a 1681-dimensional layer around the 6-dimensional manifold.
+Although accuracy has significantly decreased, it can be improved simultaneously with robustness by increasing the number of weights, adding more layers (while maintaining the same total number of weights), introducing more random directions, decreasing the batch size, or extending the number of epochs.
+To demonstrate the combined effect, we train another network with $L=2048$, two additional hidden layers (20 million weights in total), 84 batches, 2200 epochs, and a cost function that includes a high-frequency direction term

-The result is shown in the last column of Table \ref{tab:e vun 1}.
-The network has 20 million weights, and the asterisk indicates that the training parameters have been changed.

-Although robustness and accuracy increase simultaneously as the number of neurons increases, the trade-off between them still exists for a single network, and tuning it could prove useful.
-By training each network for 1 additional epoch with non-robust cost

-we can increase the accuracy 3-4 times in exchange for a slight hit in robustness.
+The result is shown in the last column of Table \ref{tab:e vun 1}, with the asterisk indicating the change in training conditions.
+An example of the network's gradient is shown in Fig. \ref{fig:g_robust}.
+Although robustness and accuracy can improve simultaneously for larger models, a trade-off still exists for each network, and tuning this trade-off may be beneficial.
+Specifically, adding one more epoch with a non-robust cost $E=E_{0}+E_{1}$ increases the accuracy by 3 to 4 times at the cost of a slight decrease in robustness.
 The results are shown in Table \ref{tab:e vun 1a}.
-An example of the gradient of a network with 20 million weights is shown in Fig. \ref{fig:g_robust}